stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

     brew install yarn

-## Developer Tools for Go
+## Go Development

 Use Homebrew to install [Go](https://golang.org/):

     brew install golang

+This provides the standard command-line tools for Go.

-The current version of Go includes experimental support for dependency management with modules, but existing projects may use [dep](https://golang.github.io/dep/), or an older tool.
+The current version of Go includes experimental support for dependency management with modules.
+Use modules for new projects.
+Some existing projects use [dep](https://golang.github.io/dep/), or an older tool.

 ### Setting a GOPATH